enricoclemente/todo-backend/README.md

 # todo-backend

-Implementation of a simple backend for todo-pina-example
+Implementation of a simple backend for todo-pina-example.
+For more info check the docs folder.

 ## Requirements